 Choosing childcare for children with SEND

-- How long have you been working with children?
-What experience do you have of supporting children with additional needs?
+- What experience do you have of supporting children with additional needs?

 - Are your staff trained to give medication or to use specific equipment?